 Recently I visited with a retired Aggie engineer who made his career in Pullman, Washington.
 Listening to his energy and interest, you’d never know he’s well into his 90s.
 He and his family love USU and are eager to make the most of their investments by creating a generous scholarship for graduate students in the two colleges he and his wife graduated from — engineering and education.

 To help engage alumni scattered across the nation, Tony Ahlstrom has joined the College of Engineering as a new development officer.
 He will be working with alumni from Southern California, Arizona, Colorado, New Mexico and Texas.
 As an avid Aggie, he brings a passion for all things Utah State and is eager to connect with alumni.

-Our development office would love to speak with you about your ideas for engagement with the College of Engineering and Utah State University.
+Our development office would love to speak to you about your ideas for engagement with the College of Engineering and Utah State University.
 We are here to help you accomplish your philanthropic goals and provide gratifying gift and engagement experiences.
-Please contact us about your vision and let us help ensure your gift is awardable, impactful and provides meaningful return on your philanthropic investment.
-Go, Aggies!
+Please contact us about your vision and let us help ensure your gift is awardable, impactful, and provides meaningful return on your philanthropic investment.
+Go, Aggies!Give Today